Terradue/doc-developer-sandbox/source/start/github/index.rst

 Laboratories and GitHub organizations
 +++++++++++++++++++++++++++++++++++++

-Developer Cloud Sanbox laboratories have a one-to-one relationship with GitHub organizations meaning that every laboratory has an equivalent GitHub organization.
+Developer Cloud Sandbox laboratories have a one-to-one relationship with GitHub organizations meaning that every laboratory has an equivalent GitHub organization.

 .. tip:: According to your plan, the GitHub organization can host private repositories